 Get out and about.
 Being stuck at home on lockdown isn’t mentally healthy for most of us.
-If you’re feeling down or rough, a long walk can clear away the cobwebs.
+A long walk can clear away the cobwebs if you’re feeling down or rough.
 It isn’t the answer to genuine, grounded mental health problems, but it can certainly give you that little boost.
 You can build on this too.
 If you enjoy it, try to get to new places.
 You can move on to running and get fit.
 Do it with a friend or family member for that enhanced boost of motivation.

 GIVE YOURSELF A PROJECT

-Ifyou’vee got nothing to focus on, thenyou’lll end up thinking about the bad; this is especially true for those who have recently lost their job.
+If you’ve got nothing to focus on, you’ll think about the bad; this is especially true for those who have recently lost their job.
 Give yourself something to focus on (besides how stressful things are just now!).
 It might be painting a room in your house.
 Or it could be finally setting up your own business.
-Having something positive to push towards and focus on is vital, so finding a project around something you enjoy or somethingyou’vee wanted to do for a while can help your mental health.
+Having something positive to push towards and focus on is vital, so finding a project around something you enjoy or something you’ve wanted to do for a while can help your mental health.
 It stops the dwelling.FOUR TIPS FOR GIVING YOUR MENTAL HEALTH A BOOST #holistictherapist #growthmindset #lockdown2021 Click To Tweet